google/importlab/README.md

 ```

 You will notice a set of import errors for urllib3; this can be fixed by
-checking out the urllib3 source as well, and adding it to --pythonpath.
+checking out the urllib3 source as well, and adding it to your config file.
+Since we are analysing `requests`, and not `urllib3`, we add it to `deps` rather
+than `projects`:

 ```
 $ cd ..
 $ git clone https://github.com/shazow/urllib3
 $ cd requests

+# edit file
+$ cat requests.conf
+  # Dependencies within these directories will be checked for type errors.
+  projects = [
+    "."
+  ]

+  # Dependencies within these directories will have type inference
+  # run on them, but will not be checked for errors.
+  deps = [
+    "~/github/urllib3"
+  ]

+# run importlab again
-$ importlab -V 2.7 --pythonpath=.:../urllib3 requests/*.py
+$ importlab -V 2.7 --cfg=requests.conf requests/*.py
 ```

 ## Roadmap